 IQECO is a project of futurism, demanding that we meet the climate crisis collectively with ideas that remake our relationships with nature.
 Queer communities are uniquely positioned to lead on climate adaptation through embodied strategies already inherent or familiar to queer experiences.
 On an individual level, queer lives are mutable: we understand change and transformation in intensely personal ways.
 On a collective level, queer community is mutualistic: it is symbiotic, in-contact, relational; it is a space of eccentric economies and mutual support, of found families and utopian dreams, of care and connection and the net benefits species gift one another.
 Through our artistic production, we aim to share this world of transformation and cooperation as strategies for environmental adaptation and ecological survival.
 IQECO has presented projects with the Guggenheim Museum (New York, NY), the Institute of Contemporary Art (Miami, Florida), the Julia Stoschek Collection (Düsseldorf, Germany), the Medellín Museum of Modern Art (Medellín, Colombia), the Museum of Contemporary Art Belgrade (Serbia), the Biennale of Sydney (Australia), Prairie (Chicago, IL), Bas Fisher Invitational (Miami, FL) Gas Gallery (Los Angeles, CA), and Vox Populi (Philadelphia, PA), among others.

-Founded in 2017, the Institute of Queer Ecology is supported in part by a Knight Arts Challenge grant from the John S. and James L. Knight Foundation, with additional project specific support by DIS and ICA Miami.
+Founded in 2017, the Institute of Queer Ecology is supported in part by a Knight Arts Challenge grant from the John S. and James L. Knight Foundation.